i-sayer/picton/README.md

 I am warming to Vue since discovering **Vuex** and **EventBus** which fall more in line with web development paradigms.
 A list of pros for Vue over Angular...
 1. Vue is newer
 2. Vue is lighter
-3. Vue seems to have a beter future path for migrating to native web components
+3. Vue seems to have a better future path for migrating to native web components

 ## Project setup
 ```